Qiskit/qiskit-metapackage/docs/qc_intro.rst

 of the quantum computation.
 Contrast this with **real-time computation**, where the classical computation occurs within the decoherence time of the quantum device.

-Here's we return to the quantum teleportation circuit introduced earlier.
+Without loss of generality, quantum data can be represented by qubits.
+In the diagram below,

 .. figure:: images/teleportation_detailed.png
    :align: center

    Quantum state teleportation circuit revisited.

-Without loss of generality, quantum data can be represented by qubits.
-In the diagram above, each horizontal line, or wire represents a qubit, with the left end of the wire being the initial quantum data, and the right being the final quantum data generated by the quantum circuit's computation.
+each horizontal line, or wire represents a qubit, with the left end of the wire being the initial quantum data, and the right being the final quantum data generated by the quantum circuit's computation.
 Quantum operators can be placed on these wires, and are represented by boxes.
-They are functions mapping input quantum data to output quantum data by some predefined rule.
+They are functions mapping input quantum data to output quantum data by some predefined rule(s).
 The empty wire is an operator - the identity operator - producing identical quantum data to that which was passed into it.
 The simplest versions of these operators are called **gates**.
 With a qubit written in terms of the computational basis states :math:`|0\rangle` and :math:`|1\rangle`, analogous to the 0 and 1 states of a classical bit, we can define the :math:`X` operator, also called the "Pauli X-gate", to be a quantum gates that takes a qubit in the initial state :math:`|0\rangle` to final state :math:`|1\rangle`, and vice versa.
-For trivial cases such as this, it can be considered similar to a classical bit flip.
+For trivial cases such as this, it can be considered analogous to a classical bit flip.
 However, the richness of quantum data lies in its ability to go beyond the confines of these classical states, and explore a computational space that includes superpositions of these basis states.
-These states possess a phase, or hidden information about the state, that can only be revealed by performing deliberate quantum operations.
+These states possess a phase that can only be revealed by performing deliberate quantum operations.

 We can manipulate phase by the :math:`Z` operator, called the "Pauli Z gate" or sometimes the "phase flip gate."
-Phase is a deeply mysterious but critical part of quantum information and quantum mechanics.
+Phase is a critical part of quantum information and quantum mechanics.
 Something special about these operators is that they can sometimes be performed partially, meaning we can go halfway through a bit or phase flip and stop.
 These operations are called parameterized operations, and are represented by gates with